|Egyptian Scarab Amulet|

 What do scarab beetles look like?You can find live scarabs crawling around pretty much anywhere in Egypt.
 They're big and black, with smooth shells and spiky legs.
 Sometimes, you might even see them pushing around a little ball!

-Eew!
-Why do they push dung around?
+Why do scarab beetles push balls of dung around?

-Why are these strange beetles sacred?When the eggs hatch, tons of tiny babies run out of the ball.
+Why are scarab beetles sacred?When the eggs hatch, tons of tiny babies run out of the ball.
 To anyone watching, it looks like the babies magically appear out of nowhere.
 Because of this, the scarab beetle is believed to have magic powers.
 The beetle symbolizes creation, life and even rebirth.
 It is associated with the creation god Atum.

 |Scarab treasure from |

 Why were scarab beetles important in ancient Egypt?People drew scarab symbols on tomb walls.
 They made decorations out of them.
 Most of all, they made scarab-shaped protective amulets out of gold or precious gems and stones, or simply out of painted clay.
 They could be worn as jewelry.
 Often amulets were buried with a mummy.
 The amulet was placed over the mummy's heart, with a magic, protective spell inscribed on the back of it.

 When a person dies, they must have their heart weighed in judgement in the afterlife.
 The spell tells the person's heart, "do not stand as witness against me."

 Besides creation and heart protection, what meaning does the scarab beetle have?The scarab pushing his little ball also reminds people of the sun moving across the sky.
 It's said that Khepera, the scarab beetle god, is above us pushing the sun ball along on a daily journey.